Preventing Eye Strain at the Computer

 Bifocal lenses.
 These are lenses with different correction on the top and bottom.
 You can have the

 top of the lens for computer use and the bottom for close-up reading.
-O, you can have
+Or, you can

 Progressive lenses.
 This is another type of lens with multiple-use correction.
 A progressive lens may